-Notification was directly provided to members of the MECP, Six Nations of the Grand River (email sent to all Councillors listed at About - Six Nations of the Grand River), and the Haudenosaunee Confederacy Chiefs Council (submission through the Home - Haudenosaunee Confederacy) including the Haudenosaunee Development Institute.
-Furthermore, a separate email was sent to the Councillors of the Six Nations of the Grand River and Haudenosaunee Confederacy Chiefs Council that included the Project Description, completed Screening Criteria Checklist, and a request for them to identify their interest in the project.
+Notification was directly provided to members of the MECP, Six Nations of the Grand River (email sent to all Councillors listed at About - Six Nations of the Grand River), the Mississaugas of the Credit First Nation (MCFN) and the Haudenosaunee Confederacy Chiefs Council (submission through the Home - Haudenosaunee Confederacy) including the Haudenosaunee Development Institute.
+A separate email was sent to the Councillors of the Six Nations of the Grand River, and Haudenosaunee Confederacy Chiefs Council that included the Project Description, completed Screening Criteria Checklist, and a request for them to identify their interest in the project.
+Follow-up emails were submitted to the MCFN in February 2023 and again in March 2023 to obtain any feedback or project concerns.
+No response has yet to be obtained from the MCFN.
+An in-person meeting was held with the Six Nations of the Grand River in February of 2023.
+Questions were raised pertaining to the technology and the environmental impacts and answers were provided to the satisfaction of the Six Nations of the Grand River.